papusingh2sms/MailSpoofer/Site/README.md

  <br>Site</h1>
 <p align="center">Spoof Mails</p>
 <br>

+## Server side
 These files are meant to be uploaded in a SMTP supported Hosting service.

-## Server side
-Here, "mailer.php" is an important file.
+Also here, "mailer.php" is an important file.
 After it is hosted, you can also just use that url in the terminal client file, completely optional though.